youkai-app/PlaceholderTextView/README.md

     int originalPlaceholderColor = placeholderTextView.getPlaceholderColor();
     placeholderTextView.setPlaceholderColor(getColor(R.colod.my_placeholder.color));
 ```
+Yes, PlaceholderTextView does respect `android:lines` and `android:maxLines` attributes when displaying the placeholder lines.

 ## Theming
 By default, PlaceholderTextView uses the text color with 20% alpha.
 You can use `app:ptv_placeholderColor="@color/...` or `ptv.setPlaceholdercolor(int)` to set your own color.